5. Configuration

 Stored backup firmware | With this feature you can go back to the previously installed firmware version. | |

-Date & time | ||
+Date & Time | ||

 Date/Time UTC | Automatic from internet | - |

 Date/Time local | Automatic from internet | When connected to the internet, time will be automatically synchronised regardless of this setting.
-Toggle this setting to Manually input the time where no internet connection is present. |
+Toggle this setting to manually input the time where no internet connection is present. |

-Change time zone | Select the correct local time zone. | |
+Time zone | Select the correct local time zone. | |

 Remote Console - Read full feature description | ||

-Disable password check | Password authentication not required for remote console access. | |
+Disable password check | Password authentication not required for Remote Console access. | |

-Enable password check | Choose password to allow remote console access. | |
+Enable password check | Choose password to allow Remote Console access. | |

 Enable on VRM | No | No / Yes - Enabling on VRM will allow connection to the Cerbo-S GX from anywhere via the VRM portal.
-Troubleshooting Remote Console on VRM |
+See also Troubleshooting Remote Console on VRM |

-Remote Console on VRM - Status | - | Displays the connection state of the VRM Remote Console Feature, eg Online, Offline, Disabled. |
+Remote Console on VRM - status | - | Displays the connection state of the VRM Remote Console Feature: Online, Offline, Disabled. |

 Enable on LAN | No | No / Yes - Enabling will allow direct connection to the Cerbo-S GX by typing its IP address or Venus.local into a web browser, or in VictronConnect when connected to the same network.
-Only Enable this function on trusted networks.
-Disable password check, or set password first |
+Only enable this function on trusted networks.
+Disable password check, or set password first. |

 System setup | ||